swiftlang/swift-evolution/process.md

 The remainder of the document has no specific requirements.
 ```

-The following header fields are required in all proposal documents in the repository:
+Standard fields include:

 * `Proposal`: exactly `[prefix-number](filename.md)`, where `prefix` is the appropriate document prefix (such as `SE` for language and SPM proposals), `number` is the sequence number of this proposal within that prefix, and `filename.md` is the filename of this proposal document.
+Required in all proposal documents.
 * `Author` or `Authors`: a comma-separated list of authors.
-Usually, these will be links to their github profiles, but that is not required.
+Required in all proposal documents.
+Usually, author names will link to their github profiles, but that is not required.
 The plural name `Authors` should be used if and only if there are multiple authors in the list.
+Authors should only list other people as co-authors with their explicit consent.
 * `Review Manager` or `Review Managers`: a comma-separated list of review managers.
+Required in all proposal documents that use full evolution review.
 Usually, these will be links to their github profiles, but that is not required.
 The plural name `Review Managers` should be used if and only if there are multiple review managers in the list.
 * `Status`: one of the [proposal states](#proposal-states), bolded using `**`.
-* `Review`: a space-separated list of parenthesized links to different forums threads about this proposal.
-Link text can be free-form but is encouraged to match the [standard grammar](#standard-review-links) whenever applicable.

-The first four of these fields should be the first four fields in the header, in that order. `Review` should always be the last field in the header.

-`Review` is a relatively recent addition and is not present in older documents.
-It'd be nice to fix this, but it's a lot of work.
-New documents should always include it.

-The following header fields are standard but not required in all proposal documents:
+Required in all proposal documents.
 * `Vision`: a link to a vision document which encompasses this proposal.
+Optional.
 * `Roadmap`: a link to a roadmap document or thread which encompasses this proposal.
+Optional.
 * `Bug`: a link to a bug related to this proposal.
+Optional.
 * `Implementation`: a comma-separated list of links to implementation pull requests for this proposal.
+Optional.
 * `Previous Proposal`: a link to a previous proposal (with a different document number) addressing the same idea.
 This field is rare because proposals are usually revised rather than replaced.
+Optional.
 * `Previous Revision` or `Previous Revisions`: a space-separated list of permalinks to previous revisions of this proposal document.
+Optional.
 The link text should be a number, starting with 1.
 Only "official" revisions need to be listed, such as those used for different open reviews.
 The plural name `Previous Revisions` should be used if and only if there are multiple revisions in the list.
 Usually, there will be a previous revision for each additional review in the `Review` field, but sometimes multiple reviews are conducted on the same text in order to focus on different aspects of the proposal.
+* `Review`: a space-separated list of parenthesized links to different forums threads about this proposal.
+Link text can be free-form but is encouraged to match the [standard grammar](#standard-review-links) whenever applicable.
+Required in all new proposal documents.

+These standard fields should be provided in this order.
+Other fields can be added between `Status` and `Review`.

 The following header fields are used only in specific evolution areas: